 - Use Behavior Flow to visualize which pages people travel to the most often.

 - Identify problems or patterns that show why some of your important pages are not being viewed.

 Keep using Google Analytics – don’t be afraid to explore it!
 If you have any questions, we’re here to help!
 Simply schedule a time on Angela’s calendar below for a free, no-strings-attached consultation.

 Pages per session is an extremely valuable metric found in Google Analytics.
 It combines both pageviews and sessions from each visit to your site.
 Are your viewers looking at five pages each?
 Do they only view one and then leave?
 Does your website pull people in to peruse all of your content?
 Pages per session can give you some answers.

 Where can you find Pages/Session in Google Analytics?

 Finding your Pages/Sessions is easy.
-Go to Google Analytics > Audience > Overview.
+When you are logged into your Google Analytics account navigate to Audience>Overview.
 Right in the middle of the page, there are eight quick reference statistics.
 Pages/Session is the very last one.

 What should your goal be for Pages/Session?

 There is no industry standard for an average of pages per session.
 Much of your site is designed to answer common questions right on the home page.
 After all, your telephone number, social links, operating hours, and mission statement are all usually found right on the homepage.
 Many times, there is no need for a user to click on more than one page.